Tel: +41-44-872 40 50

 mageba delivered the following products:

-• TENSA-FINGER sliding finger joints of of type F80LL
+• TENSA-FINGER cantilever finger joint of of type F80LL and F120LL

 • TENSA-GRIP single gap joints of type WSF80